wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 To try it out, let's consider a scenario where a statistician needs to monitor the USA population every two minutes to present an analysis.
 In this tutorial, you will do the following to address this requirement:

-- Desig and implement the process to capture the required statistics.
+- Design and implement the process to capture the required statistics.
 - Set the time interval at which the scheduled task needs to run.
 - Observe whether the scheduled task is functioning as expected.